exprexo/exprexo/README.md

 ![Animated explanation](docs/images/quickSetup.gif)

-## Installing exprexo globally

-Installation via `npm`:

-    npm install exprexo -g

-This will install **exprexo** globally so that it may be run from the command line.

 ## Using exprexo with npx

 Alternatively you can use **exprexo** without installing it, with the help of `npx`